If you are having trouble using cloudLibrary, Hoopla or Flipster, please use this form.

 There are several reasons we might not have electronic copies of a book – even if the library owns it in print!

 First, while eBooks and eAudiobooks are cheaper than their physical counterparts for the general public, the licenses libraries must buy for these items usually cost much more than the retail price.
 In addition, when the library purchases a license to lend an eBook or eAudiobook, it doesn’t always last forever.
 Licenses typically expire after 1 year or 26 checkouts, or 2 years or 52 checkouts.
 Unfortunately, we simply aren’t able to buy or re-buy every eBook or eAudiobook we would like to, due to budget constraints.

-Second, publishers do not make all eBooks or eAudiobooks are available for libraries to license.
-Among other restrictions, titles may be Kindle or Audible exclusives that the library can never buy, or they may be “windowed” – that is, not available to libraries until a certain period after their publication date, often two or three months.
+Second, publishers do not make all eBooks or eAudiobooks available for libraries to license.
+Among other restrictions, titles may be Kindle or Audible exclusives that the library can never buy, or they may be “windowed” – that is, not available to libraries until several months after their publication date.
 A recent CNN article explains some of the common restrictions publishers impose on library eBooks, though Macmillan has since ended their embargo on library eBooks.

 Most publishers put restrictions on eBooks and eAudiobooks lent by libraries so that they mimic physical books.
 When the library purchases a license to lend a copy of an eBook or eAudiobook, each copy can only be lent to one user at a time – just like with a physical item.

 While library staff monitor holds each week and strive to ensure there are no more than six holds per copy of any digital item, we are not always able to license additional copies of needed titles.
 Sometimes, an eBook even goes “out of print,” often when a new edition is released.